SPT-Mod-Dev/SPT-Mod-Dev/README.md

 # Saving Private Tryin' Historical MP Full Changelog

-### 3.12.11
+### 3.12.11 "The Not Biased Update"

 #### AI
- - Added Manchukuo AI to complete all industry focuses.
+ - Added Manchukuo AI to complete all industry focuses

+#### Hungary
+ - Removed division requirements for 'Claim Overlordship of Slovakia'
+ - Can no longer refuse the Molotov-Ribbentrop Pact if called upon

 #### Japan
  - Triparte Pact guarantees now removed in January 1942

 #### Bulgaria
  - Fixed Foreign Company decisions availability when becoming Germany's subject

+#### Finland
+ - Remove advisors that can never be bought

 ### 3.12.10 "Twilight of the Mod Devs"